Lefab35/Google-Search-for-Data-Analysts/README.md

 ### Tools

-We relied strictly on Python Notebook and its libraries for all steps of our analysis, including Data Cleaning/Preparation and Data visualization
+We relied strictly on Python Notebook and its libraries for all steps of our analysis, including Data Cleaning/Preparation and Data visualization.
+Below are free online programs where you can RUN🏃 the code, and it's free to use↙️
   - [Python Notebook](https://jupyter.org/try)
   - [Google Colab](https://colab.research.google.com/)